sjtu-zhao-lab/SALO/README.md

 -  `quant_utils.py`: This file contains some helper functions related to quantization.

-## Hardware Design
-The hardware design of SALO is located in `hardware\src\main\scala\sa`.
-It is implemented by Chisel3.
-Here we list the explanations of the main parts of SALO.

-+ `hardware\src\main\scala\sa\Arithmetic.scala`: This file includes the supportive fixed-point arithmetic functions (Bitwidth up/down-cast) that are useful in the hardware implementation.
-+ `hardware\src\main\scala\sa\InverseModule.scala`: This file includes the required module to obtain the inverse of the sum of exp($\frac{1}{\sum_{k}\exp(S_{ik})}$) in the sparse attention mechanism.
-Use a unified divisor and broadcast the result to the PE row can help save resources.
-+ `hardware\src\main\scala\sa\PE.scala`: This file includes the core of the internal PE design in SALO.
-It internally uses Multiplexer to route the correct dataflow in different stages according to the signal.
-In the computation, it uses fixed-point arithmetic to minimize the hardware overhead.
-Specifically, SALO follows the method proposed in Softermax that uses a piece-wise linear function to fit the exponential function in attention mechanism.
-The slope and y-interception are stored in the lookup-table.
-We obtain the slope and y-interception by the code in `piecewise_linear/piecewise_linear.py`.
-+ `hardware\src\main\scala\sa\WeightedSumModule.scala`: This file includes the weighted sum module design to support window splitting techniques mentioned in the paper.
-+ `hardware\src\main\scala\sa\Mem.scala`: This file includes the memory part of SALO.
-+ `hardware\src\main\scala\sa\PEArray.scala`: This file includes the PE array design in SALO.
-The PE design in `PE.scala` is duplicated and connected to build a PE array with the external inverse modules and weighted sum modules.

 ## Hardware Synthesis
 The Chisel implementation can be compiled to verilog to be further synthesized.
 To emit the verilog code, you can enter the directory `hardware` and run
 ```shell